This is, talk about, you know, when hell freezes over.

 Welcome to Mr. Schwarzenegger's world.

-However, this election shows that people would rather choose um economic fundamentalism and like you've been saying, environmental fundamentalism over religious fundamentalism.
+However, this election shows that people would rather choose economic fundamentalism and, like you've been saying, environmental fundamentalism over religious fundamentalism.

-I think the Republican Party will be fine as long as they coming can uh target the younger generation and preach true small government, treats true freedom like you have been preaching.
+I think the Republican Party will be fine as long as they upcoming can target the younger generation and preach true small government, preach true freedom like you've been preaching.

-If Johnny's gotta understand during the debate, he would have had a much better chance.
+If Johnny's been aware of the Tuesday during the debate, he would have had a much better chance.

-Randy, you you bring up some fair points, but you you've got to understand that you know there's a difference between being a libertarian and a libertine.
+Randy, you bring up some fair points, but you've got to understand that there's a difference between being a libertarian and a libertine.

-So what so the you know what we're all for freedom, but freedom is an avenue to virtue.
+So we're all for freedom, but freedom is an avenue to virtue.

 Now, I'm not suggesting the government should mandate this or that, but I'm just suggesting you need, and the younger generation needs to understand what you can do with freedom.

-And it's it's not out there so you can do anything you want.
+And it's not out there so you can do anything you want.

 And that's just one thing.

-So no naturally the younger folks don't remember Ronald Reagan.
+So naturally, the younger folks don't remember Ronald Reagan.

 I got a break.